+- A. Presented by me to whom?

+- C. .. .
+DATA

+- A. Oh.

-- Presented by me to whom? - . .
-DATA ۵. - oh.
-A. - My question is whether you have any recollection - No. I would have doubted -- I would assume my station chief would have presented that information to him.
+- Q. My question is whether you have any recollection of that - A. No. I would have doubted -- I would assume my station chief would have presented that information to him.
 I think that's probably the plan that I'm referring to that I am rather convinced never got to my level.
-But it's cossible.
-DATA - Wasn't the plan that you were talking about sarlier at the other location? - Well, Xianghoang, Sam Neua.
+But it's possible. - Q. Wasn't the plan that you were talking about earlier at the other location? - A. Well, Xianghoang, Sam Neua.
 I didn't mean to be specific.
 It could be either one.
 But if he was talking about Sam Neua, yes.
-I say that sounds exactly, in the recesses of my memory, that sounds exactly like -- but if it was turned down by CIA headquarters, it would presumably mean that it had never gotten to me.
+I say that sounds exactly, in the recesses of my memory, that sounds exactly like but if it was turned down by CIA headquarters, it would presumably mean that it had never gotten to me.

-1. TESTIMONY OF MAJOR GENERAL RICHARD SECORD, LAOS CHIEF OF 2 AIR, CENTRAL INTELLIGENCE AGENCY, 1966-1968; LAOS DESK 3 OFFICER, DEFENSE DEPARTMENT, 1972-1975 4 General Secord: Yes, sir.
-Well first let me just say 5 for the record that I had a lot of years of experience with 6 Laotian matters, as I think most of the committee knows.
-I 7. served in Central Intelligence Agency in the field in Laos for 8 1966, '67, and '68.
-And I was back there again, briefly, in 9 '69.
-And then I was the Laos desk officer in the Office of 10 the Secretary of Defense, International Security Affairs, for 11 . a while in '72.
-And then by the time you're talking about 12 here, I guess I was the head of the Southeast Asia Branch, 13 having been promoted to Colonel.
-14 So I served as a middle level officer during the time 15 that you are focusing on here.
-And I wish I could take credit 16 for that memorandum, because I think it's a good one, but it 17 only represented it was the input of a number of officers 18 who were working on this matter.
-And a memorandum of this 19 nature to the Secretary of Defense himself would have had to 20 have been coordinated, as a minimum, with the Chairman of the 21 Joint Chiefs, and probably all the Chiefs.
-Roger Shields 22 undoubtedly chopped on this message, or coordinated I should 23 say.
+TESTIMONY OF MAJOR GENERAL RICHARD SECORD, LAOS CHIEF OF 1 AIR, CENTRAL INTELLIGENCE AGENCY, 1966-1968; LAOS DESK 2 OFFICER, DEFENSE DEPARTMENT, 1972-1975 3 General Secord: Yes, sir.
+Well first let me just say 4 5 for the record that I had a lot of years of experience with 6 Laotian matters, as I think most of the committee knows.
+7 served in Central Intelligence Agency in the field in Laos for 1966, '67, and '68.
+And I was back there again, briefly, in 8 '69.
+And then I was the Laos desk officer in the Office of 9 10 the Secretary of Defense, International Security Affairs, for 11 . a while in '72.
+And then by the time you're talking about here, I guess I was the head of the Southeast Asia Branch, 12 having been promoted to Colonel.
+13 So I served as a middle level officer during the time 14 that you are focusing on here.
+And I wish I could take credit 15 for that memorandum, because I think it's a good one, but it 16 only represented -- it was the input of a number of officers 17 who were working on this matter.
+And a memorandum of this 18 nature to the Secretary of Defense himself would have had to 19 have been coordinated, as a minimum, with the Chairman of the 20 Joint Chiefs, and probably all the Chiefs.
+Roger Shields 21 undoubtedly chopped on this message, or coordinated I should 22 say.
 And probably a number of other DIA and others.
-24 So I was an action officer and it was my job I'm sure 25 I was told by probably Assistant Secretary Eagleburger, after
+23 So I was an action officer and it was my job -- I'm sure 24 I was told by probably Assistant Secretary Eagleburger, after 25